swyxio/ai-notes/IMAGE_GEN.md

   - https://colab.research.google.com/github/WASasquatch/easydiffusion/blob/main/Stability_AI_Easy_Diffusion.ipynb
 - Craiyon + Stable Diffusion https://twitter.com/GeeveGeorge/status/1567130529392373761
 - Breadboard: https://www.reddit.com/r/StableDiffusion/comments/102ca1u/breadboard_a_stablediffusion_browser_version_010/
   -  a browser for effortlessly searching and managing all your Stablediffusion generated files.
-	- 1. Full fledged browser UI: You can literally “surf” your local Stablediffusion generated files, home, back, forward buttons, search bar, and even bookmarks.
+    1. Full fledged browser UI: You can literally “surf” your local Stablediffusion generated files, home, back, forward buttons, search bar, and even bookmarks.
     2. Tagging: You can organize your files into tags, making it easy to filter them.
 Tags can be used to filter files in addition to prompt text searches.
     3. Bookmarking: You can now bookmark files.
 And you can bookmark search queries and tags.
 The UX is very similar to ordinary web browsers, where you simply click a star or a heart to favorite items.
+    4. Realtime Notification: Get realtime notifications on all the Stablediffusion generated files.

 Misc